Mostafaessam7/Almeem/README.md

 # Almeem
-### Build a proof of concept e-commerce store using Angular, .Net and Stripe for payment processing
+### Welcome to the repository for the ASP.NET Core and Angular E-commerce Store project!
+This course guides you through building a proof-of-concept E-Commerce store from scratch using ASP.NET Core and Angular.
+Each line of code is demonstrated and explained, providing a hands-on learning experience for intermediate developers.

+## Features

-## Here are some of the key concepts and features covered in this project:
+### Here are some of the key concepts and features covered in this project:

 - **Environment Setup**: Getting started with the developer environment.
 - **Multi-Project .NET Core Application**: Organize the application using the DotNet CLI.